8n8/bigwebthing/README.md

 The only thing the adversary can do is keep generating keys and testing if the ID matches one on the system.

 Lets say that 2^70 'fast' operations is too much for the attacker.
-Then if I make them use a slow hash in each operation, that is around 2^12 'fast' operations.
+Then if I make them use a slow hash in each operation, and say that is equivalent to around 2^12 'fast' operations.
 So 2^58 'slow' operations is too much for the attacker.

-Say there are a maximum 2^40 different users, then that means the user ID should be 58 + 40 = 98 bits.
+Say there are a maximum 2^40 different users, then that means the user ID should be at least 58 + 40 = 98 bits.
 This will fit in 13 bytes.

 The encoding uses a 7776 word list from the EFF, very similar to Diceware.
-So a 98 bit fingerprint will need 8 words, like:
+So a 98 bit fingerprint will need at least 8 words, or say 9 for a bit more safety, like:

-fried veal frightful untoasted uplifting carnation breezy hazy
+basin glue tree
+unusable chug crushing
+hardwired varsity coma

 or

-rethink doornail refining handiness lend strainer appealing deputy

-Which is pretty long, but it's the best I can do.
+feminist polish fanfare
+front barber resume
+palpable carpool return

+So a user ID is 14 bytes long, since 14 bytes will fit in 9 words.

 # Client backend API

 The client backend provides a server on port 11833.
-It provides a websockets server, an HTTP API, and a static file server on /static.
+It provides a static file server on /static, a websockets server, and an HTTP API.

 ## Websockets API